Road Trip! Northwest Arkansas Roadside Barbecue, Ghosts, and Gardens

 The Pig Trail

-We became fast friends with some diners, locals who started spinning yarns and telling folk tales before we could decide between pulled pork, BBQ chicken, or ribs.
-That’s when I learned that we’d just passed the scenic “Pig Trail” and how that was how the University of Arkansas Razorbacks got their name.
-The story goes that many years ago, after the school won a big game, the coach described the players as “swarming like a pack of wild Razorback” pigs.
-There actually are no Razorback pigs in the area, but the name stuck for the school mascot and also became the moniker for the original route to the school, the very twisty and windy Pig Trail.
+We became fast friends with some other diners, locals who started spinning yarns and telling folk tales before we could decide between pulled pork, BBQ chicken, or ribs.
+That’s when I learned that we’d just passed the scenic “Pig Trail” and how the University of Arkansas Razorbacks got their name.
+The story goes that after the school won a big game many years ago, the coach described the players as “swarming like a pack of wild Razorback” pigs.
+There are no Razorback pigs in the area, but the name stuck for the school mascot and became the moniker for the original route to the school, the very twisty and windy Pig Trail.

 I Didn’t See a Ghost In Historic Eureka Springs